pine3ree/pine3ree-db/docs/sql/predicates.md

 use pine3ree\Db\Sql\Predicate;

 $predicateSet = new Predicate\Set();

-// add predicates
+// Add predicates

 // Begin a sub set
-// will be compiled into ("price" > :gt1 OR "stock" > :gt2)
+// The following code will be compiled to ("price" > :gt1 OR "stock" > :gt2)
 $predicateSet
     ->beginGroup() // entering the subset scope
         ->gt('price', 100.0)